 where $\beta_0,\alpha_0>0$ and $\beta_1,\beta_2,\alpha_1,\alpha_2\geq0$. \end{Definition}

-\begin{Remark} \rm Note that we are using $Y_{t-1}$ to model $\phi_t$ in eq. \eqref{DINGARCH}, and more generally in Def. \ref{def:dingarch}, instead of terms such as $Y^2_{t-1}$ and $|Y_{t-1}|$ considered for the continuous GARCH models and their modification.
-This is so because $Y_{t-1}$ is non-negative in our case (count time series). \end{Remark}
+\begin{Remark} \rm We use $Y_{t-1}$ to model $\phi_t$ in eq. \eqref{DINGARCH}, and more generally in Def. \ref{def:dingarch}, instead of terms such as $Y^2_{t-1}$ and $|Y_{t-1}|$ considered for the continuous GARCH models and their modification.
+This is so because $Y_{t-1}$ is non-negative as we deal with count data. \end{Remark}

-\begin{Remark} \rm Some particular cases are obtained from the linear tv-DINGARCH class defined above.
-For $\alpha_1=\alpha_2=0$, we obtain the ordinary linear mixed Poisson INGARCH \citep{chrfok2015,silbar2019} models as particular cases.
+\begin{Remark} \rm Some particular cases are obtained from the tv-DINGARCH class defined above.
+When $\alpha_1=\alpha_2=0$, we obtain the ordinary linear mixed Poisson INGARCH \citep{chrfok2015,silbar2019} models as particular cases.
 Additionally, by taking $\alpha_0\rightarrow0^+$, we also obtain the Poisson INGARCH model as a limiting member of our proposed class.
 Another interesting and novel model arises when $\beta_1=\beta_2=0$.
 Under this setting, the mean of the INGARCH process is constant and the variance is time-dependent as in the case of ordinary GARCH models \citep{bollerslev1986}.
-Such property does not hold for the standard Poisson INGARCH model (\ref{pingarch}).
-In this case, we refer to \eqref{DINGARCH} as the Pure INGARCH (P-INGARCH) process.
-We use the term ``pure" to connect the fact that our model mimics the traditional continuous GARCH models (constant mean and time-varying variance).
+Such property does not hold for ordinary Poisson INGARCH models given by Equation (\ref{pingarch}).
+When $\beta_1=\beta_2=0$ we call \eqref{DINGARCH} Pure INGARCH (P-INGARCH) process.
+We use the term ``pure" to emphasize the fact that the model mimics the traditional continuous GARCH models (constant mean and time-varying variance).
 Hence, our approach is general and encompasses many different models studied earlier in the literature. \end{Remark}

-Some simulated trajectories of the linear tv-DINGARCH models for some parameter settings are shown in the Supplementary Material.
+Simulated trajectories of the linear tv-DINGARCH models for a few parameter settings are shown in the Supplementary Material.